 Raygun filtered basic anxieties through the context of their cultural obsessions: comics (esp.
 Batman,) post apocalyptic movies, cold war espionage, car mechanics, and oddball dictators, to name a few at random.
 The result was muscular, brainy and cool and it extended to every facet of the band – amazing songs, striking album art, and effortless swagger & charisma (plus one of the great logos in rock – that raygun-R is the only tattoo I’ve seriously considered.)
 Recording again after close to a decade, it’s easily my favorite record art of the year, and a most welcome return.

 What dandy cover art!
 With Cluster, it is the wonderfully plump, shiny, hand wrought type.
 It actually looks frosted – perfect considering Zuckerzeit is German for sugary.
 The Cure’s Three Imaginary Boys cover is dead on deadpan pop art.
 Both covers embody perfectly their respective contents – Cluster’s warm, gently insistent, pulsing analog electronics feel practically glazed in liquid sugar.
 As for the Cure, it captures the detached, nervous, pop vibe that lasted for one only odd and awesome record (and it’s American counterpart Boys Don’t Cry) before all the gloomy gloom…

 Score!
-Boundless delights here – from the great spy, bossa nova soundtrack (with a killer Shirley Bassey vocal, check the opening credits here), to the cover collage itself (by pulp, movie poster and advertising art titan Bob Peak.)
+Boundless delights here – from the great spy, bossa nova soundtrack (with a killer Shirley Bassey vocal, check the opening credits here), to the cover collage itself (by pulp, buy vicodin in the uk movie poster and advertising art titan Bob Peak.)
 The movie itself, a second rate In Like Flint like spy spoof, so far has proved elusive….